Liam Foudy: Nashville Predators

 Foudy (right) and Jamie Oleksiak of the Seattle Kraken in 2023.

 On October 21, 2023, Foudy was claimed off waivers by the Nashville Predators.
 He made his Predators debut in a 3-2 overtime victory against the Toronto Maple Leafs on October 28.
 On December 7, after 12 appearances with the Predators, he was placed on waivers.
 The following day he cleared and was assigned to the Milwaukee Admirals of the American Hockey League (AHL).
 He featured with the Admirals for the remainder of the season, posting 10 goals and 16 points through 28 games.

 New York Islanders

 As a free agent from the Predators, Foudy was signed to a one-year, two-way contract with the New York Islanders on July 10, 2024.
+On June 29, 2025, he was re-signed to a one-year, two-way contract by the Islanders.
+New York then re-signed Foudy to a one-year, two-way contract on May 26, 2026.

 International play

-Foudy was selected to represent Team Canada at the 2018 IIHF World U18 Championships.
+Foudy was selected to represent Canada under-18 team at the 2018 World U18 Championships.

 Personal life

 Foudy's parents were both athletes: his mother France Gareau was an Olympic sprinter who won a silver medal at the 1984 Summer Olympics and his father Sean Foudy played in the Canadian Football League for the Ottawa Rough Riders and BC Lions from 1989 to 1994.
-His brother, Jean-Luc, was drafted by the Colorado Avalanche in the third round, 75th overall, of the 2020 NHL Entry Draft.
+His brother, Jean-Luc, was selected by the Colorado Avalanche in the third round, 75th overall, of the 2020 NHL entry draft.